-Lecithin as a dietary supplement has been heavily promoted as a panacea for:
+Lecithin supplements have been heavily promoted as a panacea for:

 - Cardiovascular health